ptrcao/05-Third-Party-APIs-02-Challenge/README.md

 ## Project Description

 A day scheduler powered by jQuery and Javascript.
 Features include:
-* a live day.js clock, which uses `setInterval`
+* A live day.js clock, which uses `setInterval`
+* The app attempts to guess the user's local time, using `dayjs.tz.guess()`
-* allows the user to edit the daily schedule, and retains changes in localStorage until overriden
+* Allows the user to edit the daily schedule, and retains changes in localStorage until overriden
-* a Bootstrap loading spinner, which is based on fixed CSS positioning and confirms the save action
+* A Bootstrap loading spinner, which is based on fixed CSS positioning and confirms the save action
-* colour-coding of the time slots based on past hours, current and future
+* Colour-coding of the time slots based on past hours, current and future
+* Includes a fallback contingency, in case day.js doesn't work, the app will fall back on JS-native Date() and getHours() functions

 ## Screenshot (animated GIF)